marcobax/ci-event-dispatcher/readme.md

     eventsTrigger('my_awesome_event', ['argument_1' => 'value_of_argument']);

-If you have any question, feel free to follow me on Twitter: @josepostiga
+If you have any questions, feel free to follow me on Twitter: @josepostiga

 ## License
 Released under the MIT license.